elightup/slim-seo-docs/docs/slim-seo/13-xml-sitemap.md

 Slim SEO integrates well with multilingual plugins like **WPML** and **Polylang**.

-Instead of providing separated sitemap for different languages, the plugin adds `rel="alternate"` for each post or term in the sitemap.
+Instead of providing separated sitemaps for different languages, the plugin adds `rel="alternate"` for each post or term in the sitemap.
 So, the sitemap becomes a **global sitemap for all languages**.
-When the search engines view the sitemap, it see multiple links for all languages for each post.
-These links are not visible to human, but you can see them when viewing the sitemap source.
+When the search engines view the sitemap, they see multiple links for all languages for each post.
+These links are not visible to humans, but you can see them when viewing the sitemap source.

 ## How to exclude a post type from the sitemap?